MADICES/MADICES-2022/glossary.md

 | Hierarchy             | An enumerated set of entities with one parent for each          |
 | Multi-Hierarchy       | An enumerated set of entities with one or more parents for each |

-You can find more definitions of terms uses in the context of semantic techniques in [this  glossay by Charles Hoyt](https://cthoyt.com/2021/10/07/biopragmatics-glossary.html).
+You can find more definitions of terms uses in the context of semantic techniques in [this glossary by Charles Tapley Hoyt](https://cthoyt.com/2021/10/07/biopragmatics-glossary.html).

 [The web ontology language OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) can be used to author ontologies.